 La Traviata rises phoenix-like from the smouldering ashes of sacrificial love as a perennial testimony to the unequalled strength of the “weaker” sex.
 Indeed, nothing can stand in the way of the wilting Violet!
 It is not by chance that the tragic heroine’s name is Violetta but by design.
 And what a design!
 No head is more beautiful as that which is bowed down.
 No wonder that Verdi lavished some of his most glorious music on Enrico Maria Piave’s libretto based on Alexander Dumas play La Dame aux Camelias.
 Indeed, not only Violetta can be easily placed alongside the towering heroines of classic tragedies of all time, but the whole opera enjoys an undisputed pride of place, among Verdi’s prolific output and in the wider world of Italian opera.

 La Traviata is timeless.
 The management is going the extra mile to ensure a memorable La Traviata.
-Enrico Stinchelli will be laying on an entirely new production specifically designed for the Teatru Astra boards under the musical direction of Joseph Vella.
+Enrico Stinchelli will be laying on an entirely new production specifically designed for the Teatru Astra boards, with musical direction by Mro Philip Walsh.

 La Traviata, the flagship of Festival Mediterranea 2018 will be performed on the 25th and 27th October 2018.
 The opera is part of the Valletta 2018 Cultural Programme and supported by the Gozo Cultural Support Programme.